About Kath

 It's wonderful that you want support for your child, and yes, adults 18 and older are welcome to work with me.
 A few things worth knowing about how this works ethically and practically.

 Coaching is most effective when the client is self-motivated and chooses to engage.
-If your son or daughter is open to it, the best path is to have them reach out directly or book a free consultation themselves.
+If your loved one is open to it, the best path is to have them reach out directly or book a free consultation themselves.
 That first step of agency matters.

 If they agree to coaching, my relationship is with them as the client.
 I keep sessions confidential and don't share progress updates with parents, which is what allows clients to be honest and do real work.
 You're welcome to help facilitate the connection, but the coaching relationship itself stays between me and them.